cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

   external_key_path: '<can be same as internal_key_path(for CLI)>'
   ca_cert_path: '<path to this host ca certificate>'
   external_ca_cert_path: '<path to external ca certificate for this server, can be the same one as ca_cert_path>'

-  #If you set 'ssl_client_verification' under 'postgresql_client' to true
   postgresql_client_cert_path: '<path to cert for this server>'
   postgresql_client_key_path: '<path to key for this server>'